 • only allow basic furniture and not upholstered seating

-• if storage cabinets are appropriate, only permit lockable metal cabinets to be used and never timber or plastic sheds or lockers
+• if storage cabinets are appropriate, only permit lockable metal cabinets to be used and never timber or plastic sheds or lockers• never allow items to be left awaiting disposal, not even in chute rooms – even short term presence poses a risk

 • never allow residents to store hazardous chemicals, gas containers or flammable liquids in storage cabinets or dedicated storerooms and cupboards